syncfusion-content/extension-docs/Extension/ASPNETCore-EssentialJS2-Extension/Visual-Studio/download-and-installation.md

 7. After the installation is complete, open Visual Studio 2019.

-8. Now, under the menu **Extensions**, you can use the Syncfusion<sup style="font-size:70%">&reg;</sup>  extensions from the Visual Studio.
+8. Now, under the menu **Extensions**, you can use the Syncfusion® extensions from the Visual Studio.

     ![SyncfusionMenu](images/SyncfusionMenu.png)

 ## Install from the Visual Studio Marketplace

-The steps below illustrate how to download and install the Syncfusion<sup style="font-size:70%">&reg;</sup>  ASP.NET Core extension from the Visual Studio Marketplace.
+The steps below illustrate how to download and install the Syncfusion® ASP.NET Core extension from the Visual Studio Marketplace.

-1. Download the [Syncfusion ASP.NET Core Extensions](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.ASPNETCoreExtensions) from the Visual Studio Marketplace.
+1. Download the [Syncfusion® ASP.NET Core Extensions](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.ASPNETCoreExtensions) from the Visual Studio Marketplace.

 2. Close all Visual Studio instances running, if any.